 Deployment scripts.
 These PowerShell Scripts drive the deployment workflow and provide the logging capabilities to troubleshoot deployments.

 Resource templates.
-These JSON files define the resources created in the environment and are used as the input for the PowerShell Deployment Scripts.
+These JSON files define the resources created in the environment and are used as the input for the PowerShell Deployment Scripts.(Basically Configuration files)

 Parameter files, these files contain a list of parameters for the environment being configured and are used to generate the Deployment and Configuration json files.